avaneev/prvhash/README.md

 this PRNG system is able to converge into unrelated random number sequences of varying length, so the "jump" changes both the position and "index" of such sequence.
-This property of PRVHASH assures that different initial states of its state variables (`Seed` or `lcg`) produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.
+This property of PRVHASH assures that different initial states of its `lcg` state variable produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.

 How does it work?
 First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)),